olimiemma/Predicting-Student-Success-A-Data-Science-Showdown-Between-Decision-Trees-and-Random-Forests/README.md

 ## Project Goal

-The primary objective of this project, as part of the DAV 6150 (Module 11) assignment, is to answer a fundamental question in model selection: **Under what circumstances does the added complexity of an ensemble model (Random Forest) provide a significant performance advantage over a simpler, more interpretable model (Decision Tree)?**
+The primary objective of this project is to answer a fundamental question in model selection: **Under what circumstances does the added complexity of an ensemble model (Random Forest) provide a significant performance advantage over a simpler, more interpretable model (Decision Tree)?**

 To achieve this, the project systematically:
 -   Performs a deep Exploratory Data Analysis (EDA) to understand data characteristics and relationships.